 (c) any federal grant funds not exceeding five thousand dollars annually; and

 (d) federal grants to the state for costs and damages resulting from natural disasters, civil disobedience, or other occurrences for which the Governor has declared a state of emergency.
-Grants that appear in the General Appropriation Act do not require prior review by the House and Senate Committees on Ways and Means.

-Request for Federal Grant Appropriation
+Request to Establish a Federal Grant Appropriation

 Multi-Year and Formula Grants

-Recipients of formula grants must also provide the reviewers with updated descriptions of the program and the federal formulas that determine the Commonwealth's share of funding, as necessary.
+Recipients of formula grants must also provide FGMO with updated descriptions of the program and the federal formulas that determine the Commonwealth's share of funding, as necessary.
 When a multi-year grant or formula grant is expiring and an agency intends to reapply for it, it must comply with the notice requirements in this Bulletin.
 Agencies receiving either multi-year grants or formula grants must comply with the annual appropriation request requirements in this Bulletin.

 Management of Expenditure and Revenue Accounts

-This official notification is usually in the form of a so-called grant award letter approving a state plan, application, or reapplication; confirming multi-year grant funding in a certain amount for a particular year; or allocating a formula grant in a certain amount.
+This official notification is usually in the form of a grant award letter approving a state plan, application, or reapplication; confirming multi-year grant funding in a certain amount for a particular year; or allocating a formula grant in a certain amount.
 This information is necessary to ensure that the records of projected federal receipts and expenditures in the state accounting system are accurate.

 State agencies must use sound business practices and comply with applicable federal and state laws and regulations in managing obligations and expenditures undertaken in anticipation of receipt of federal grant funds.
 If a state agency learns that actual federal grant receipts during the current or ensuing fiscal year may be less than the amounts previously projected, it must immediately take appropriate steps to control spending and provide written notice to ANF and the Comptroller.
 The notice must include revised projections of federal grant receipts for the current and ensuing fiscal years.

-Receipt of Federal Funds
+Disbursement of Federal Funds

-The State Treasurer processes all requests for federal funds on behalf of all state agencies.
 State agencies are responsible for working with the Comptroller and the Treasurer to ensure that federal funds are received in a timely fashion and in compliance with all federal and state regulations.
 State agencies must inform the Comptroller of impending changes in processes or in codes that may affect future requests for federal funds.